-Having said that, Brand is performing a very important role.
-He’s pinpointing the problems.
-He may not have the answer to the ills plaguing life as we know it, but he’s tracing out all the trouble spots, highlighting them with a fluorescent marker, saying, This, mate, is what needs to go.
+Having said that, Brand performs an important role.
+He pinpoints problems.
+He may not have the answer to the ills that plague life as we know it, but he’s tracing out all the trouble spots, highlighting them with a fluorescent marker, saying, This, mate, is what needs to go.
 Right here, right now.
 I don’t care how you do it, just get rid of it, like you would a pool of piss from your living room.

 See, there’s two kinds of processes involved in improving one’s life.
 One is finding ways to make things work better.
 The other is cleaning up the filth and infection.

 Brand is cleaning up.

-An unenviable job it is, but somebody’s got to do it.
-Who better than a recovering alcoholic and junkie who has looked down the barrel of a gun and laid at the bottom of the barrel more than once, scraping dregs for a living?
-Who better than one who has climbed out of it, all too aware how one ends up inside it, to tell us where the stench is and how to avoid it?
+An unenviable job but somebody’s got to do it.
+Who better than a recovering alcoholic junkie who has looked down the barrel of a gun, and laid at the bottom of the barrel, more than once, scraping dregs for a living?
+Who better than the person who has climbed out of this mess, all too aware how one ends up in it, to tell us where the stench is and how to avoid it?